|

 may turn out that they actually are not a major player, but have been forced to suit up

+again.
 Several important precedents have been

-established by the Air Force effort:
+established by the Air Force effort: 1) The subject

 of UFO phenomena and government knowledge about it is now viably in the public domain.
+2) Interviewees were provided with authorizations from

 either the Secretary of the Air Force or the Senior Security Official of the Air Force